SnkTafy/BluetoothRC/README.md

        and x = the position of button in x axis in our case is the LEFT or RIGHT turn.
 You can check the application by downloading the .apk file.

 # Contact
-In case you want to cantact me please send an email at snktayfoun@gmail.com and i will respond ASAP.
+In case you want to contact me please send an email at snktayfoun@gmail.com and i will respond ASAP.